 Generally, low-mass arms should be used with high-compliance cartridges and high-mass arms should be used with low-compliance cartridges.
 That leaves medium-mass arms to be used with medium-compliance cartridges, but there is usually some flexibility – for example, a high-compliance cartridge often works well with an arm towards the light end of medium-mass.
 For more information on arm/cartridge matching, refer to the entries on Compliance and Resonance Frequency.

-An elliptical stylus has a profile formed from (partial) ellipses.
-It has a larger vertical contact area and a smaller horizontal contact area with the wall of the groove than a conical/spherical stylus.
+An elliptical stylus is generally formed from a conical/spherical stylus with front and back parts cut away to reduce its depth (along the groove).
+This results in a smaller ‘horizontal’ contact length and a larger ‘vertical’ contact length with the groove wall than for a conical/spherical stylus.
 As such, it is able to more accurately retrieve information from the groove (with less distortion).
 Elliptical styli are found on cartridges from low-end to high-end.
 They can have profiles of different eccentricities – the sharper profiles are found on more expensive cartridges and a very fine elliptical stylus is often referred to as hyper-elliptical.
 The lifetime of an elliptical diamond stylus is usually assumed to be 700-800 hours of playback (although Audio Technica claim only 300 hours on their website).

 Gain (of phono pre-amp)